Carbon Reduction Plan

 Completed Carbon Reduction Initiatives

-As 2022 will be the first year for Carbon Emission reporting, Asite has not completed any Carbon Reduction Initiatives.
-However, Asite has implemented a wide range of environmental management measures since the baseline year of 2022 in order to reduce carbon emissions by 20% by 2027.
+As 2023 will be the second year for Carbon Emission reporting, Asite has rolled-out several Carbon Reduction Initiatives.
+Asite has implemented a wide range of environmental management measures since the baseline year of 2022 in order to reduce carbon emissions by 20% by 2027.

 The following environmental management measures and projects have been completed or implemented since the 2022 baseline: